ganeshnikhil/CTF_DESIGN/README.md

   - `hide_bit.py`: Hides data within an image at the bit level.
   - `reveal_bit.py`: Extracts hidden data from an image.
   - Sample files: Images with hidden data for testing.
-  - `requirements.txt`: Lists the necessary libraries to run the scripts.
 - **Usage**: Execute the scripts via command-line arguments.
 Install dependencies beforehand.

 #### **b.
 Exif_hide**
 - **Purpose**: Contains scripts to hide and reveal data in the EXIF metadata of images.
 - **Contents**:
   - `hide_exif.py`: Embeds data into the EXIF metadata of an image.
-  - `reveal_exif.py`: Retrieves the embedded data from EXIF metadata.
+  - `exif_retrive.py`: Retrieves the embedded data from EXIF metadata.
   - Sample files: Images with modified EXIF metadata.
-  - `requirements.txt`: Lists the required libraries.
 - **Usage**: Use command-line arguments to run the scripts.
 Install dependencies before use.

 #### **c.
 Txt_hide**
 - **Purpose**: Contains scripts to append and retrieve text data from image files.
 - **Contents**:
-  - `append_text.py`: Appends a secret key or data to an image file as text.
+  - `hide_txt.py`: Appends a secret key or data to an image file as text.
   - `retrieve_text.py`: Extracts the appended text from an image file.
   - Sample files: Images with appended text for testing.
-  - `requirements.txt`: Includes necessary libraries.
 - **Usage**: Run the scripts via command-line arguments after installing dependencies.

+- `requirements.txt`: Lists the necessary libraries to run the scripts.
 ---

 ## Themes